 Support Groups - reaching out to support groups and people having similar issues is an excellent way of seeking support and help.
 The National Resource Center on ADHD, a program supported by the Centers for Disease Control and Prevention, CDC, has more information about the condition and resources to help you better.

-Getting an emotional support dog also works for helping the person having ADHD in maintaining a routine.
+Getting an emotional support animal also works for helping the person having ADHD in maintaining a routine.
 These individuals have difficulties in following a routine and adopting a dog will encourage them to stick to a daily routine.

 Taking the dog on a daily walk and feeding him at the same time is important for his well-being.
 Therefore, the owner has to look after it.
 To choose one, you can check different dog breeds and see which one would be the best for you.